 As a writer, you often to get to interact with your clients closely.
 By asking right questions and listening to them carefully, you understand what they require from you.

 Sending an invoice to a client does not mean that you are asking for free money from your best friend.
 The whole process of invoicing is strictly business.
 You are doing nothing more than requesting payment for services rendered and personalizing this in any way is bad for business.
 Even if you are in a position to know that your client has exceeded his or her budget, you can’t let it affect when you invoice them the amount requested, or when you send a follow-up reminder.

 Good writing requires both a structured approach and insisting on that approach.
 The same is true of invoicing.
 Clearly defining your structure from the beginning and sticking to it is the key to getting paid and getting back to work.

 When your unpaid invoices get near their due dates, take a moment to follow up with the client, remind them, and see if payment is on the way or if there are any problems.
 Just send them a casual email.
 Ask them how they are and remind them about their payment very politely, using words such as ‘please’ and ‘thank you’.
 You can also follow up with a polite phone call.
 Do not be rude and ask for money: just have a friendly chat with them and grab the perfect moment to remind about the payment.

 In your writing business, you are your own boss.
 This means you have to play different roles at different stages.
-At one point, you have to manage your invoices as well.
+At some point, you have to send invoices and manage payments as well.
 Unfortunately, many writers find it tough to manage and keep track of their financials.
 In this article, we looked at seven simple invoicing tips that every writer should champion in order to get paid on time, as well as a free invoice template that you can use in your business.